syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Styles.md

 ## Applying alternate row style

-The SfDataGrid allows applying the alternative row style by writing a Style class deriving from `DataGridStyle`, and assigning it to the [SfDataGrid.GridStyle](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridStyle.html) property.
+The SfDataGrid applyies the alternative row style by writing a Style class deriving from `DataGridStyle`, and assigning it to the [SfDataGrid.GridStyle](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridStyle.html) property.

 To apply alternate row style, follow the code example: